npm/policies/open-source-terms.md

 Services, including npm Open Source.

-To create an Account, you must provide certain information about yourself, as required by the account creation form on the Website.
+To create an Account, you must provide certain information about yourself, as required by the account creation form on the Website or the CLI.
 If you create an Account, you will provide, at a minimum, a valid e-mail address.
 You will keep that e-mail address up-to-date.
 You will not impersonate any other individual.
 You may delete your Account at any time by sending an e-mail to <support@npmjs.com>.

 You will be responsible for all action taken using your account, whether